c9952594/Talk_GitInternals/README.md

 ## Tooling

 I've written an extension to dump out git information.
+This should also output the commands I used to get the information.

 ```
 git alldetails